MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 A **Decentralized Autonomous Organization (DAO)** is a self-governing entity that operates through smart contracts, enabling transparent decision-making without centralized control.

-Daokit is a gnolang package for creating complex DAO models.
-It introduces a new framework based on conditions.
-BaseDAO is an extension of DAOkit that handles the members & roles.
+`daokit` is a gnolang package for creating complex DAO models.
+It introduces a new framework based on conditions, composed of :
+- `daokit` : Core package for building DAOs, proposals, and actions
+- `basedao` : Extension with membership and role management
+- `daocond`: Stateless condition engine for evaluating proposals

-# 2. Why daokit ?
+# 2. What is DAOkit ?

-The advantages:
-- Condition system to create complex proposals combining roles, counting, percentages, logical operations, etc.
-- Role system to represent the organization & responsabilities of the members
+DAOkit provides a powerful condition and role-based system to build flexible and programmable DAOs.

+## Key Features:
+- Create proposals that include complex execution logic
+- Attach rules (conditions) to each resource
+- Assign roles to users to structure permissions and governance

 ## 2.1 Key Concepts

-To understand how it works, here are three fundamental concepts:

-- **Proposal:** A proposal is a request to execute a resource (an action) as the organization itself.
-A proposal is created by a member and other members can vote on it.
-A proposal use the condition attached the resource to evaluate if the proposal can be executed.
-A proposal can have different states like: open, executed, closed.
+- **Proposal**: A request to execute a **resource**.
+Proposals are voted on and executed only if predefined **conditions** are met.
-- **Resource:** An executable action within the DAO, triggered through the **proposal system**.
-A resource also contains a condition that must be met before the proposal can be executed.
+- **Resource**: An executable action within the DAO.
+Each resource is governed by a **condition**.
-- **Condition:** A set of **rules attached to a resource**, which must be met before the corresponding proposal can be executed.
+- **Condition**: A set of rules that determine whether a proposal can be executed.

-A central concept but not fundamental is the **Role**.
-A role is a label assigned to a user (or entity) that grants specific **permissions and governance power** based on the organization’s structure. you can create organization without roles, but using it in combination with daocond will allow you to create more complex proposals.
+- **Role**: Labels that assign governance power or permissions to DAO members.

-To give an example of how this key concepts interacts, let's consider a DAO that wants to create a proposal to **spend money** from the DAO's treasury.
+**Example Use Case**: A DAO wants to create a proposal to spend money from its treasury.

-The DAO's constitution may include the following rules:

-- SpendMoney is a resource that allows to spend money from the DAO's treasury.
+**Rules**:
-- To execute a resource a proposal must be created
+- `SpendMoney` is a resource with a condition requiring:
-- A condition is attached to the SpendMoney resource, let's say for the condition to be met the proposal must be supported by 50% of the administration board, and by the Chief Financial Officer (CFO)

-In this case:
+	- 50% approval from the administration board
+	- Approval from the CFO

+**Outcome**:
-- Any user can create a proposal to spend money
+- Any user can propose to spend money
-- Only the votes of the administration board & the CFO will matters
+- Only board and CFO votes are considered
-- The proposal will only be executed if it gets the majority of the votes of the administration board & the CFO
+- The proposal executes only if the condition is satisfied

 # 3. Architecture

-the daokit framework is based on the following packages:
+DAOkit framework is composed of three packages:

 ## 3.1 daocond

-``daocond`` is a package that allows to create conditions (treshold, count, etc) can be combined with roles but is package agnostic and takes function as parameter.

-Here is the ``Condition`` interface:
+`daocond` provides a stateless condition engine used to evaluate if a proposal should be executed.

+### Interface
+// TODO add documentation for interface
 ```go
 type Condition interface {
 	Eval(votes map[string]Vote) bool
 	Signal(votes map[string]Vote) float64